Actively Recruiting

 You may qualify if you...

-- The patient must have given their free and informed consent and signed the consent form
+- The patient has given free and informed consent and signed the consent form

-- Moderate to severe dysuria (IPSS score > 7) due to bladder sphincter dyssynergia confirmed by complete urodynamic workup
+- Moderate to severe dysuria (IPSS score greater than 7) due to bladder sphincter dyssynergia confirmed by complete urodynamic workup

 You will not qualify if you...

-- Participation in another category 1 interventional study or trial involving non-CE marked or CE marked off-label medical devices or within exclusion period from previous study
+- Participation in another category 1 interventional study or a trial involving a non-CE marked or off-label medical device, or within an exclusion period from a previous study

 - Refusal to sign the consent form